NCCE/curriculum.teachcomputing.org/README.md

 The bundle has now been moved to a separate volume and once the initial build has taken place the bundle directory is mapped to a volume and persisted.

-To install/update a new gem, first update the Gemfile and run `bundle install` or `bundle update` locally then:
+To install/update a new gem, first update the Gemfile and run `docker-compose run web bundle install` or `docker-compose run web bundle update`, then:

 ```
 yarn run bundle-install
 ```

 To reinstall all packages:

 ```
 docker compose build
 ```